Skip to content

 Before running the agent, it must be installed on the system where your code to be monitored is running, and its credentials must be declared either inside an agent.config file, or as environment variables entered from the command line.

-The instructions below are geared towards Java developers working with JDK 8+.
+• This document is intended for Java developers working with JDK 8+.

-Please check the JVM agent system requirements here.
+• Before you proceed with the installation, review the JVM agent system requirements here.

 apk add libstdc++

-Getting the Lightrun Agent
+Downloading the Lightrun Java Agent

 If you haven't yet done so, please sign up for a Lightrun account.